 - Less to do with resource advantages than a compelling vision; and

 - Less to do with strategy than team delivery

 Change Resilience or Change Resistance

 Ever wonder why some people just seem so resistant to change?
 What is it about those people who never speak up, but you know never commit to change and somehow resist even the most well-planned efforts?
-What about these influencers and a hope that they buy-in does your strategy rely upon to get the majority of people on board.
-Why might they resist?
+What about these influencers and a hope that they buy-in?
+Your strategy must rely upon the majority on board, but why might someone resist?

-The output data from Competing Values surveys are plotted across 2 dimensions.
+The output data from Competing Values surveys plots across two dimensions.
 The first dimension can be viewed in the quadrant graph below on the North/South axis and differentiates the North point Individuality and Flexibility, a culture that thrives on flexibility, discretion, and dynamism that moves into a cultural focus on stability, order, and control at the southern most point Stability and Control.